lizard123137/spring-react-fullstack-app/README.md

 Tech stack:
 - Docker - Used for easier installation
 - React - Used to build the frontend
-- PHP (Laravel) - Used to build the backend
+- Spring - Used to build the backend